FREE WHS CONSULTATION: 1300 651 913

 AS4801 OHS Management System

-Sets out requirements for an occupational health and safety management system.
+Sets out requirements for an occupational health and safety management system in Sydney.
 The requirements may be used for auditing and certification purposes.
 The requirements follow the guidelines set out in AS/NZS 4804:2001.

 This Standard specifies requirements for an occupational health and safety management system (OHSMS), to enable an organization to formulate a policy and objectives taking into account legislative requirements and information about hazards or risks.